 Kev’s Review of the La Marzocco Linea Mini

-La Marzocco Linea Mini, that’s four words that will conjure up a particular feeling for a lot of would-be LMLM owners.
-Possibly a sensation of anticipation about one day owning this Iconic espresso coffee machine or a feeling of frustration about the fact that you’ve still not won the Euro Millions and therefore still don’t have one of these in your kitchen.
+La Marzocco Linea Mini, that’s four words that will conjure up a particular feeling for several would-be LMLM owners.
+Possibly a sensation of anticipation about one day owning this Iconic espresso coffee machine or a sensation of frustration about the truth that you’ve still not won the Euro Millions and therefore still don’t have among these in your kitchen.
 In any case, if you’re looking for a warts ‘n all review of the La Marzocco Line Mini, look no further.

-For this reason, then, it’s no surprise that a number of people who own the LMLM (because I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not just the similarity with the commercial La Marzocco machines, but the similarity with commercial machines in general.
-If you’re used to using commercial espresso machines, utilizing the LMLM will be an really familiar experience.
+For this reason, then, it’s no surprise that lots of people who own the LMLM (due to the truth that I can’t be bothered continuing to type La Marzocco Linea Mini) tend to be baristas or ex-baristas, not literally the similarity with the commercial La Marzocco machines, however the similarity with commercial machines in general.
+If you’re used to utilizing commercial espresso coffee machines, using the LMLM will be an exceptionally familiar experience.

-So, yeah yeah, it’s a well-known machine, it has a certain level of cult status, but what is the LMLM actually like to use, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own eventually when your “upgradeitis” ultimately reaches that point?
+So, yeah yeah, it’s a well-known machine, it has a certain degree of cult status, but what is the LMLM very like to utilize, is it worth the investment, are you right to have this in your sights as the machine to own soon, or to own ultimately when your “upgradeitis” eventually reaches that point?
 Let’s find out…

 Kev’s La Marzocco Linea Mini Review